Note

 Bid formulation in this example

-According to flexABLE, the inflexible and flexible power of a unit is bid seperately, compare Qussous et al. 2022.
+According to flexABLE, the inflexible and flexible power of a unit is bid separately, compare Qussous et al. 2022.

 The flexible power \(P^{\mathrm{flex}}_{t}\) at time \(t\) is then the difference between maximum dispatchable volume and the inflexible power.
 It is defined by current operation status of the unit, ramp-up limitations and the must-operation time.
 The flexible bidding price is given by the marginal costs only: